Accessibility Statement

 • Accessible Canada Act (ACA): Federal legislation (Bill C-81) that aims to create a barrier-free Canada by 2040.
 As a technology provider serving federally regulated activities, we align our practices with ACA requirements for information and communication technologies.

 • Accessibility for Ontarians with Disabilities Act (AODA): Ontario's accessibility legislation requires organizations to meet the Integrated Accessibility Standards Regulation (IASR), including WCAG 2.0 Level AA for web content.
-RidingDesk meets and exceeds these standards.
+We design RidingDesk with these requirements in mind and are working toward full conformance.

 • Provincial equivalents: We monitor and comply with accessibility requirements in all Canadian provinces and territories where our users operate campaigns.